mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

     <summary><strong>S&P 500</strong></summary>
     <br>

-The S&P 500 is one of the most influential financial benchmarks in the world serving as both a barometer for the U.S. economy and the foundation for trillions of dollars in passive investments.

-The academic research in the 1960s, particularly the emerging Efficient Market Hypothesis was the genesis of index funds.
-It suggested that market prices reflect all available information, making it difficult for active managers to consistently outperform the market through stock selection.

-The first theoretical model for an index fund was proposed in 1960 by Edward Renshaw and Paul Feldstein, both students at the University of Chicago.
-Their concept of an “Unmanaged Investment Company” garnered little support at the time but planted the seeds for what would become one of the most transformative financial innovations of the 20th century.

-The journey from theory to practice began in the early 1970s with several pioneering efforts:

-- In 1971, Wells Fargo launched one of the first index funds, initially consisting of equal weightings of all stocks listed on the New York Stock Exchange (approximately 1,500 companies).
-However, this approach proved unwieldy due to constant rebalancing requirements and excessive transaction costs.
-- In 1972, Qualidex Fund, Inc., established by Richard A. Beach, created an early index fund tracking the Dow Jones Industrial Average.
-- By 1973, Wells Fargo had shifted to a more practical approach, launching a market-cap weighted S&P 500 fund as a closed-end vehicle for institutional investors.
-- In the same year, Rex Sinquefield at American National Bank of Chicago developed another S&P 500 index fund for institutional investors, with the New York Telephone Company becoming its first major client.

-The early attempts were restricted to institutional investors and weren’t available to the general public.
-The true revolution in index investing came with John C. Bogle, whose vision would democratize access to diversified market returns.
-Bogle, who graduated from Princeton in 1951 with a thesis titled “The Economic Role of the Investment Company,” founded The Vanguard Group in 1974 after being fired from Wellington Management.

-Bogle was influenced by several key sources:

-- Paul Samuelson’s 1974 paper “Challenge to Judgment”
-- Charles Ellis’ 1975 study “The Loser’s Game”
-- Academic research demonstrating that most active managers failed to outperform the market after accounting for fees

-On December 31, 1975, Bogle launched the First Index Investment Trust (later renamed the Vanguard 500 Index Fund), the first index fund available to individual investors.
-The fund was designed to track the returns of the S&P 500 at minimal cost, eliminating the need for expensive active management.
-The fund’s debut was far from success.
-It raised only $11 million in its initial public offering, compared to expectations of $150 million.

-Industry peers decried the concept, with Fidelity Investments Chairman Edward Johnson famously stating he “couldn’t believe that the great mass of investors are going to be satisfied with receiving just average returns”.
-Some even called it “un-American” and “Bogle’s folly.”

-Bogle’s index fund concept gradually gained traction as evidence mounted that most active managers failed to beat their benchmarks after fees.
-The Vanguard 500 Index Fund crossed the $100 billion milestone in November 1999 and surpassed Fidelity’s Magellan Fund to become the largest mutual fund in 2000, a milestone Bogle had predicted in 1992.

-By [2014](https://en.wikipedia.org/wiki/Index_fund), index funds constituted 20.2% of equity mutual fund assets in the United States.
-From 2007 through 2014, index domestic equity mutual funds and ETFs received $1 trillion in net new cash (including reinvested dividends), while actively managed domestic equity mutual funds experienced a net outflow of $659 billion.

-The S&P 500 is a market-capitalization weighted stock index designed to measure the performance of 500 leading publicly-traded companies in the United States.
-It captures approximately 80% of the available market capitalization of the U.S. equity market, making it one of the most comprehensive gauges of large-cap American stocks.

-It is not a strict rule based index.
-The S&P 500 is maintained by a committee that selects constituents based on specific criteria while also exercising discretion to ensure the index remains representative of the broader market.

-The index value methodology: total market capitalization of all constituent companies divided by a proprietary divisor (approximately 8.3 billion).
-This divisor is periodically adjusted to ensure that corporate actions like stock splits or changes in the index composition don’t artificially affect the index value.
-The purpose of the index divisor is to maintain the continuity of an index.

-The S&P 500 index is a free-float market capitalization-weighted index, meaning that companies with larger available market capitalization have proportionally greater influence on the index’s movements.

-Here are the eligibility requirements for constituent companies:

-- **Market Capitalization**: As of January 2, 2025, companies must have a total market capitalization of at least $20.5 billion.
-This threshold has increased substantially over time to reflect market growth.
-- **Liquidity**: The company must have a float-adjusted liquidity ratio (FALR) greater than 0.75, calculated as the annual dollar value traded divided by float-adjusted market capitalization.
-- **Trading Volume**: The stock must trade a minimum of 250,000 shares in each of the six months leading up to evaluation.
-- **Financial Viability**: The sum of the most recent four consecutive quarters’ GAAP earnings must be positive, as should the most recent quarter.
-- **Domicile and Listing**: Must be a U.S. domiciled company listed on eligible U.S. exchanges such as NYSE, Nasdaq, or CBOE.
-- **Public Float**: At least 50% of the company’s total shares must be available to the public.
-- **Security Type**: Only common equity securities are eligible; preferred stocks, LLPs, MLPs, closed-end funds, ETFs, and several other security types are explicitly excluded.

-S&P 500 undergoes regular maintenance to ensure it continues to represent the target market segment accurately.
-Share counts are updated quarterly based on the latest publicly available filings.
-While there is no scheduled reconstitution (rebalance) of the index, changes in response to corporate actions and market developments can occur at any time, with announcements typically made at least three business days in advance.

-There are several key advantages of the S&P 500 index—low costs, low turnover, tax efficient, liquidity, beat the vast majority of active strategies, and no style drift.
-Because index funds follow a passive strategy that simply tracks a market benchmark rather than attempting to outperform it, they typically charge much lower fees than actively managed funds.
-Index funds typically have lower portfolio turnover, meaning they buy and sell securities less frequently than actively managed funds.
-This can result in greater tax efficiency and lower transaction costs.
-Unlike actively managed funds that might deviate from their stated investment style in pursuit of higher returns, index funds maintain consistent exposure to their target market segments, providing more reliable portfolio diversification.

-On the flip side, smaller firms with high growth potential may be underrepresented.
-From 2010 to 2020, the Russell 2000 (a small-cap index) outperformed the S&P 500 in six years, yet its impact on broader indices remained minimal due to its smaller weight.
-It also fails to adapt to disruptive trends.
-For example, the S&P 500 excluded Tesla until 2020, despite its dominance in electric vehicles, because it lacked consistent profitability.
-Critics also argue that market-cap weighting inherently over allocates to overpriced stocks.
-During the dot-com bubble, for instance, the S&P 500’s heavy tech weighting amplified losses when the sector collapsed.

-The concept pioneered by Bogle—providing low-cost, diversified exposure to markets-has expanded well beyond the original S&P 500 index fund.
-Today, investors can access index funds targeting virtually any market segment, geography, or asset class, from total stock market indices to specialized sector funds, international markets, fixed income, and more.
+The S&P 500 stands as more than just a stock market index—it's the foundation beneath trillions of dollars in passive investments and arguably the most influential financial benchmark in the world.
+Its story represents one of the most profound shifts in modern finance, transforming how millions of Americans invest and democratizing access to public stock market returns.

+### The academic genesis

+The index fund revolution began during the 1960s where the emerging _Efficient Market Hypothesis_ challenged conventional investment wisdom.
+This theory suggested that market prices already reflect all available information, making it nearly impossible for active managers to consistently outperform through stock selection alone.

+Edward Renshaw and Paul Feldstein, two University of Chicago students, proposed the first theoretical model for an index fund in 1960.
+They envisioned an "Unmanaged Investment Company" that would simply mirror market performance.
+Though their concept received little support at the time, it planted the intellectual seeds for what would become one of the 20th century's most transformative financial innovations.

+## Early pioneers and starters

+The transition from theory to practice began in the early 1970s with several experimental efforts that revealed the practical challenges ahead:
+- **Wells Fargo's Bold Beginning (1971)**: The bank launched one of the first index funds, initially tracking all 1,500 stocks on the New York Stock Exchange with equal weightings.
+This approach quickly proved unwieldy due to constant rebalancing requirements and prohibitive transaction costs.
+- **The Dow Jones Experiment (1972)**: Richard A. Beach's Qualidex Fund created an early index fund tracking the Dow Jones Industrial Average, demonstrating alternative approaches to market replication.
+- **The S&P 500 Solution (1973)**: Wells Fargo pivoted to a more practical market-cap weighted S&P 500 fund for institutional investors, while Rex Sinquefield at American National Bank of Chicago developed a similar product, with New York Telephone Company becoming the first major client.

+These early attempts shared a critical limitation: they were restricted to institutional investors, leaving individual investors locked out of this revolutionary approach.

+### Bogle's vision

+The true revolution arrived with John C. Bogle, whose vision would fundamentally democratize investing.
+After graduating from Princeton in 1951 with a thesis on “The Economic Role of the Investment Company,” Bogle founded The Vanguard Group in 1974 following his dismissal from Wellington Management.

+Bogle drew inspiration from compelling academic research:
+- Paul Samuelson's 1974 “Challenge to Judgment”
+- Charles Ellis' 1975 study “The Loser's Game”
+- Mounting evidence that most active managers failed to outperform markets after accounting for fees

+On December 31, 1975, Bogle launched the First Index Investment Trust—later renamed the Vanguard 500 Index Fund—as the first index fund available to individual investors.
+Designed to track S&P 500 returns at minimal cost, it eliminated the need for expensive active management.

+The fund's debut was anything but victorious.
+It raised only $11 million in its initial public offering, falling far short of the expected $150 million.
+Industry veterans ridiculed the concept, with Fidelity's Edward Johnson famously declaring he “couldn't believe that the great mass of investors are going to be satisfied with receiving just average returns.”
+Critics dismissed it as “un-American“ and “Bogle's folly.”

+Despite the skepticism, evidence gradually mounted that most active managers failed to beat their benchmarks after fees.
+The Vanguard 500 Index Fund crossed $100 billion in November 1999 and surpassed Fidelity's legendary Magellan Fund to become the world's largest mutual fund in 2000—a milestone Bogle had predicted eight years earlier.

+The numbers tell the story of this transformation.
+By 2014, index funds represented 20.2% of U.S. equity mutual fund assets.
+From 2007 to 2014, index domestic equity funds received $1 trillion in net new investments, while actively managed funds experienced $659 billion in outflows.
+Currently, the index funds have accumulated trillions proving Bogle's original vision right.

+### The S&P 500 explained

+The S&P 500 is a market-capitalization weighted index tracking 500 leading U.S. public companies, capturing approximately 80% of available American equity market capitalization.
+Unlike rigid rule-based indices, it's maintained by a committee that balances specific criteria with discretionary judgment to ensure broad market representation.

+**Index Mechanics**: The index value equals the total market capitalization of all constituents divided by a proprietary divisor (approximately 8.3 billion).
+This divisor adjusts periodically to maintain continuity despite corporate actions like stock splits or composition changes.

+**Free-Float Weighting**: The index uses free-float market capitalization weighting, meaning companies with larger publicly available market values exert proportionally greater influence on index movements.

+Entry into the S&P 500 requires meeting the following criteria:

+- **Market Capitalization**: Minimum $20.5 billion (as of January 2, 2025)
+- **Liquidity**: Float-adjusted liquidity ratio exceeding 0.75
+- **Trading Volume**: Minimum 250,000 shares traded monthly for six consecutive months
+- **Financial Viability**: Positive GAAP earnings for the most recent four quarters and latest quarter
+- **Domicile**: U.S. company listed on eligible exchanges (NYSE, Nasdaq, CBOE)
+- **Public Float**: At least 50% of shares available to public investors
+- **Security Type**: Common equity only (excludes preferred stocks, partnerships, funds, etc.)

+The index undergoes continuous maintenance with quarterly share count updates and periodic composition changes.
+While there's no scheduled reconstitution, changes responding to corporate actions or market developments can occur anytime, with at least three business days in advance notice.

+### The case for and against S&P500

+The S&P 500's advantages have made it the cornerstone of modern portfolio construction:

+- **Cost Efficiency**: Passive tracking eliminates expensive active management fees
+- **Tax Optimization**: Low turnover reduces taxable distributions
+- **Style Consistency**: No drift from stated investment objectives
+- **Liquidity**: Deep markets ensure easy entry and exit
+- **Performance**: Beats the vast majority of active strategies over time

+But it also has the following limitatons:

+- **Small-Cap Underrepresentation**: High-growth smaller companies receive minimal index weight.
+The Russell 2000 outperformed the S&P 500 in six of ten years from 2010-2020, yet its impact on broad indices remained negligible.
+- **Disruption Lag**: The index can be slow to embrace transformative companies.
+For example, Tesla, despite dominating electric vehicles, remained excluded until 2020 due to inconsistent profitability requirements.
+- **Momentum Bias**: Market-cap weighting potentially over-allocates to overvalued stocks, as evidenced during the dot-com bubble when heavy tech weighting amplified sector losses.

+Nonetheless, Bogle's pioneering concept has expanded far beyond the original S&P 500 fund.
+Today' investors can access index funds targeting virtually any market segment, from total market indices to specialized sectors, international markets, and fixed income.

+This diversification of passive investing options has fundamentally altered the investment landscape, providing low-cost, diversified market exposure that has become the foundation of modern portfolio construction.

+The S&P 500's evolution from academic curiosity to market cornerstone demonstrates the profound impact it has in everyday American life.
+This transformation has fundamentally reshaped how wealth is built and preserved across generations.

 - [S&P 500 Methodology](https://www.spglobal.com/spdji/en/documents/methodologies/methodology-sp-us-indices.pdf)
 - [Tune Out the Noise](https://www.dimensional.com/film)